vatpac-technology/sops/docs/2607-update/sydney-tcu.md

 During the hours of 23:00 - 06:00 Sydney local time, the airspace within the C10 area extends to `A015`, allowing YSWS departures on the [November or Quebec SIDs](../../aerodromes/classc/Walton/#sid-selection) to remain within CTA.
 CN ADC is **[prohibited](../../aerodromes/classd/Camden/#night-operations)** from logging on during this time, regardless of whether YSWS [RRO](../../aerodromes/classc/Walton/#reciprocal-runway-operations) are in use.

 !!! tip
-    When the base of C10 is lowered, it should be included on the YSWS, YSBK, & YSCN ATISes.
+    When the base of C10 is lowered, it should be included on the YSWS, YSBK, and YSCN ATISes.

 ## Separation
 ### Parallel Runway Operations